tuiwidgets/tuiwidgets/doc/ZPalette.rst

    .. cpp:function:: void setColors(QList<Tui::ZPalette::ColorDef> newColors)

       Define colors for symbols as specified in ``newColors``.
-      The defined colors take effect for the widget given this palette and its descendants unless overriden later.
+      The defined colors take effect for the widget given this palette and its descendants unless overridden later.

    .. cpp:function:: addRules(QList<Tui::ZPalette::RuleDef> newRules)